 enable maintenance of family life in the home setting and avoid the use of residential care, including out-of-area provision.

-Secondary outcomes may include increasing attendance at school, increasing the child’s well-being, and participation in community-based activities.
+Other outcomes may include improvements to the child’s attendance at school, their well-being, and their participation in community-based activities.

-The overall aims of the service are to:
+The overall aims of the services are to:

 improve the life experiences and well-being of each child and their family by reducing rates of entry to full-time residential care